-When Cypress Gardens opened near Winter Haven, Florida in 1936, it was billed as the state’s first commercial theme park.
+When Cypress Gardens opened near Winter Haven in 1936, it was billed as Florida's first commercial theme park.
 Carved out of a swamp, the botanical gardens later added water-skiing shows and other attractions like their hoop-skirted “Southern belles” who strolled through the grounds, chatting with guests and posing for photographs—a little like Mickey Mouse, but prettier.
-The park was also the filming location for a number of travelogue romances in the 1940s, including the musical comedy “Moon over Miami,” starring Betty Grable and Don Ameche, and a string of movies showcasing aquatic-actress Esther Williams.1 During the 1950s and 1960s, the gardens were used as an exotic backdrop for television specials and print advertisements.
+The park was also the filming location for a number of travelogue romances in the 1940s, including the musical comedy “Moon over Miami,” starring Betty Grable and Don Ameche.
+It was also the site for a string of movies showcasing aquatic-actress Esther Williams.1 In the 1950s and 1960s, the gardens were used as an exotic backdrop for television specials and print advertisements.

-Included among the alligator ashtrays, flamingo figurines, and other souvinirs were postcard-size menus with scenes of the park, promoting the specials at their Palm Terrace dining room.
-Reminiscent of a bygone era in tourism, three menus from 1949-1952 show that food prices suddenly began to rise faster than inflation, reflecting a societal issue that remains to this day.
+Included among the alligator ashtrays, flamingo figurines, and other souvenirs were postcard-size menus with scenes of the park, promoting the specials at their Palm Terrace dining room.
+Reminiscent of a bygone era in tourism, three menus from 1949-1952 show that food prices suddenly began to rise faster than inflation, reflecting a societal issue that is still with us.

 As shown on this 1949 menu, one of the perennial favorites at Cypress Gardens was their peach shortcake made with fresh-frozen peaches and “gobs of whipped cream.”

-Although prices were the same during the following summer, the menu below offers an additional dinner for $1.25—Southern fried chicken dinner served with popovers, honey, and cole slaw.
-This menu also reflects another new development in 1950.
-Despite being situated in the scenic Orange-Belt ridge of central Florida, the park now only served Donald Duck orange juice concentrate, the brand of a local canners cooperative (and Disney licensee since 1941) that processed boxcars of fresh citrus fruit each day at nearby Lake Wales.
+Although prices were the same during the following summer, the menu below from 1950 offers an additional dinner for $1.25—Southern fried chicken dinner served with popovers, honey, and cole slaw.
+Situated in the scenic Orange-Belt ridge of central Florida, the park exclusively served Donald Duck orange juice, the brand of a local canners cooperative (and Disney licensee since 1941) that processed boxcars of citrus fruit each day at nearby Lake Wales.

-Beginning in 1951, Cypress Gardens promoted its own brand of orange juice, a change that may have been prompted by rising food costs, as reflected by the higher prices on this menu.
+Beginning in 1951, Cypress Gardens promoted its own brand of orange juice, a change that may have been prompted by rising food costs, as indicated by the higher prices on this menu.
 Driven by memories of shortages during World War II, consumers went on a spending spree when the Korean War broke out in June 1950, sparking eight months of soaring inflation.
 However, when the feared shortages never materialized, spending fell off sharply.
-In fact, the reduction in consumer demand in early 1951 was so dramatic that it had a deflationary effect, largely counterbalancing the inflationary influence of increased military spending.
+The reduction in consumer demand in early 1951 was so dramatic that it had a deflationary effect, largely counterbalancing the influence of increased military spending.

-Nevertheless, economic statistics show that consumer prices increased 10% between 1950 and 1951 and that food prices rose even faster.
-As an example, the price of the fried chicken dinner at Cypress Gardens increased from $1.25 to $1.85, up a whopping 48% in one year, well above the official rate of inflation.
-At a time when the average annual income was about $3,000 per year, tourists felt the sting of these higher prices, just as they do today when food prices increase faster than wages.2 (Modern economists ignore both the cost of food and energy when calculating the core Consumer Price Index, deeming them too volatile for inclusion.)
+Economic statistics show that consumer prices increased 10% between 1950 and 1951, and that food prices went up even faster.
+As shown, the price of the fried chicken dinner rose to $1.85, a whopping increase of 48% over the previous year, well above the official rate of inflation.
+Since the average annual income was then about $3,000 per year, tourists felt the sting of these higher prices, just as they do today when food prices rise faster than wages.2 (Modern economists ignore the costs of food and energy when calculating the core Consumer Price Index, deeming them too volatile for inclusion.)

-After Cypress Gardens closed in 2009, its 150-acre site was converted into Legoland® Florida, the fifth park of the global legoland franchise.
-As with other large corporate theme parks, legolands are as interchangeable as lego pieces, lacking the quirky charm of old Florida.
-Fortunately, there is still Weeki Wachee Springs, home of the “live mermaids,” located on the Gulf Coast just north of Tampa.3
+After Cypress Gardens closed in 2009, its 150-acre site was converted into Legoland® Florida, the fifth park of the global franchise.
+As with most such corporate ventures, legoland theme parks are as interchangeable as lego pieces, lacking the quirky charm of old Florida.
+Fortunately, we still have Weeki Wachee Springs, home of the “live mermaids,” situated on the Gulf Coast just north of Tampa.3